-Email marketing is an incredibly powerful way to connect with people and increase your brand awareness.
 Over 3.9 billion people use email worldwide – more than 50% of the global population.
-That means that companies who aren’t using email effectively are missing out on an enormous potential to engage with their customers, scale their business, and increase revenue.
+This means that companies who aren’t using email effectively are missing out on an enormous potential to engage with their customers, scale their business, and increase revenue.

 Most brands are familiar with the concept of an email newsletter to keep their subscribers informed.
-However, newsletters lack the ability to stay at the forefront of your subscribers’ minds and drive up engagement numbers.
+But the problem with newsletters is they lack the ability to stay at the forefront of your subscribers’ minds and drive up engagement numbers.

 Email drip campaigns present a great opportunity to engage with your customers, generate new leads, and ultimately convert more sales.
 Let’s dive into the details so you can see how impactful these campaigns can be for your brand’s success.